kdeldycke/awesome-engineering-team-management/readme.md

 - “Numerical goals set for other people, without a road map to reach the goal, have effects opposite to the effects sought.” - [W. Edwards Deming](https://quotes.deming.org/authors/W._Edwards_Deming/quote/2068-2)
 - [SRE fundamentals: SLIs, SLAs and SLOs](https://cloudplatform.googleblog.com/2018/07/sre-fundamentals-slis-slas-and-slos.html) - If you are in the business of cloud services, these metrics are certainly great KPIs.
-- “My team tracks life impact as a metric (pages outside business hours) and works to drive that down to zero.” ([source](https://twitter.com/dwc/status/962179099606200320)) - Maybe the best indicator of a happy team is how little it is disturbed outside office hours.
 - [The 4 Worst Software Metrics Agitating Developers in 2019](https://www.gitclear.com/blog/the_4_worst_software_metrics_agitating_developers_in_2019) - The worst KPIs to track a software team output: Lines of Code, Commit Count, Issues Resolved (aka “Shipping Velocity”) and Code Churn (aka "Efficiency").

 ## Objectives and Key Results (OKR)